joshaber/simple-server/README.md

 # simple-server

-This is a very simple (but good!) server? test
+This is a very simple (but good?) server!